junxit/us-congress-bills-110/metadata.md

 - 2007-09-25 — Introduced in House
 - 2007-09-25 — Introduced in House
 - 2007-09-25 — Referred to the House Committee on Veterans' Affairs.
+- 2007-10-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-10-23 — Considered under suspension of the rules. (consideration: CR H11879-11883, H11888)
+- 2007-10-23 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+680.
+- 2007-10-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-23 — Mr. Filner moved to suspend the rules and agree to the resolution.
+- 2007-10-23 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 989). (text: CR H11879)
+- 2007-10-23 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 989).(text: CR H11879)